 Captain Guy Earle was a Veteran Fishing Captain of the SS Kyle of Carbonear Newfoundland and was manned by 100 men at times.
 At the age of 8 years old he began accompanying his Father Arthur Earle on his Voyages North to Labrador.
 Starting as a cabin boy and learned his labor’s well and sank his energies into the Labor’s of life at sea, eventually becoming one of the great skippers of his time, rightfully taking his place among the great seamen, Captain James Pike, Captain Cyril Taylor and Captain Ned Rorke of Carbonear – all of whom gave the town a reputation as maker of great seamen.
 8 years after his first voyages with his Father Guy surviving a rare disease Scarlet Fever and beating the odds he became skipper of his Fathers Schooner trading back and forth to Labrador.
-Captain Guy a Master mariner at the age of 19 commanded his first 3-masted stern schooner Betoine in 1938, this was his first Atlantic voyage with a load of salt fish for Portugal.
-Obtaining his Captains ticket at the Age of 16 with everyone believing he was 18, becoming the youngest known North American Sea Captain ever to date and for many more years Guy continued a coastal service around Newfoundland, with occasional trips to the Hudson Bay, the mainland of Canada and Labrador, during the winters extending his trade overseas to Spain, Portugal and the Caribbean.
+Captain Guy a Master mariner at the age of 18 commanded his first 3-masted stern schooner Betoine in 1938, this was his first Atlantic voyage with a load of salt fish for Portugal.
+Obtaining his Captains ticket at the Age of 16 with everyone believing he was 18, becoming the youngest known North Atlantics Sea Captain ever to date and for many more years Guy continued a coastal service around Newfoundland, with occasional trips to the Hudson Bay, the mainland of Canada and Labrador, during the winters extending his trade overseas to Spain, Portugal and the Caribbean.
 In all 34 years as a Captain, Guys has never once lost a single life at sea.
 In 1936 at the age of 19 he had to deliver a schooner full of Salt Cod to the west Indies and in trade bring back Molasses in record time of, 21 Days.
 Captain Guy Earle and his Father Captain Arthur Earle formed the first fully integrated fish business in Newfoundland, Earle Freighting Services of Carbonear, which dealt in salt as well as fresh fish and seals.
 Earle Freighting Services employed 2,500 fisherman and 190 Permanent employees at Carbonear.
 It is likely that there has never been another fish merchant company in the history of Nfld which had 25% of the total yearly salt fish export from the province.
 In the 1960’s the Earle freighting Service had a quarter of the yearly export of salt fish.
 In today’s (2021) foreign market, Brazil, Spain, etc, salt cod, is $50.00 a lb on the store shields.
 That would be about 400-450 million cdn dollars in todays money for the local company!!.

 Captain Guy was a man of courage, but courage is not something one sums up in a single act.
 Guy was the exemplification of this virtue in all his endeavors and many occasions received widespread acclaim for his feats.
 Carbonear will never forget the spring of 1965 seeing Captain Earle bring the Kyle – Limping, listing and laden with seals, into his home town.
 We watched and waited, knowing the near disaster on the Ice fields was only averted by his persistence in effecting such repairs as could be done to continue the voyage.
 Men of lesser courage and ability might in such a situation have abandoned the ship.